 How to Become One: Most tellers have a high school diploma and receive about 1 month of on-the-job training.
 Some banks do background checks before hiring a new teller.

-Job Outlook: Employment of tellers is projected to decline 15 percent over the next ten years.
-Online banking and automation technology are expected to continue replacing more job duties that tellers traditionally performed.
+Job Outlook: Employment of tellers is projected to decline 17 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of tellers with similar occupations.